kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/README.md

 localhost [127.0.0.1] 80 (?) open
 ```

-In this example if we omitted the '--', then kubectl would have failed because it would have thought that that '-v' is a kubectl flag rather than a netcat flag.
+The '--' is used to tell kubectl that everythign after '--' is a command to run inside the container.
+In this example if we omitted the '--', then kubectl would have failed because it would have thought that that '-v' flag is a kubectl flag rather than nc's flag.
+However you can omit the '--' as long as the exec command doesn't contain any flags of its.

 ### Validate from inside the kube master/worker node